Skip Navigation

 Genesis 22:5

 Do you see that?
-He says that they are both going up the mountain, and they are both coming back.
-Now he could have just been saying that so as not to tip Isaac off, but I think it’s because he believed they were both actually going to come back down.
+He says they are both going up the mountain, and they are both coming back.
+Now, he could have just been saying that so as not to tip Isaac off, but I think it’s because he believed they were both actually going to come back down.

 Sands and Stars